lgmorand/github-certification-preparation-guide/content/exams/github-actions.md

 # GitHub Actions

-> These are NOT real questions from the exam but quite close enough to help you to prepare it and obtain the certification
+> These are **NOT real questions** from the exam but quite close enough to what you can get to help you to prepare it and obtain the certification

 ## Skills measured